 To learn more about Vocal, visit our resources.Show less

 In the midst of what many are calling a trade war, it is safe to say that the United States and China have had a competitive relationship in recent years.
 But, have both sides been playing a fair game?
 White House officials have accused the Chinese government of stealing American intellectual property.
-This is a discussion that can get confusing if you are not an intellectual property attorney, so let’s define what intellectual property is.
+This is a discussion that can get confusing, so let’s define what intellectual property is.

 In August of 2018, two men were charged by the US government with espionage for allegedly conspiring to steal turbine technology secrets from General Electric.
 Former General Electric engineer Xiaoqing Zheng has been accused of abusing his position at General Electric in order to transfer company secrets to Chinese business man Zhaoxi Zhang.
 Both men have been charged with 14 counts, according to the indictment.
 The allegation from the US government also claims that the two men were receiving support from the Chinese government in order to act out this plot.

 Only a few months prior to Zheng's arrest, on March 7, 2018, President of the United States, Donald J. Trump had tweeted what seems now to have been a warning to China, stating very boldly "The US is acting swiftly on Intellectual Property theft.
 We cannot allow this to happen as it has for many years!"
 The United States Assistant Attorney General for National Security John C. Demers has been very vocal about this issue stating, "We will not stand idly by while the world’s second-largest economy engages in state-sponsored theft."
 China, however, has since denied having any involvement in these accusations, which leaves many Americans scratching their heads, wondering what actually happened.